Archaic Greek sculpture: Legacy

 The influence of the Archaic style spread to other regions of the Mediterranean.
-Its absorption by the Greek colonies was a natural process, but it also inspired the formulation of the national Etruscan style of sculpture in the Italian peninsula, where it was adapted to the local context, abandoning stone as the material of choice in favor of mainly terracotta, even for architectural decoration.
-Cyprus, Phoenicia, and parts of Asia Minor also accepted elements of archaic sculpture in their productions, with distinct results, not always high quality ones.
+Its absorption by the Greek colonies was a natural process, but it also inspired the formulation of the national Etruscan style of sculpture in the Italian peninsula, where it was adapted to the local context, abandoning stone as the material of choice in favor mainly of terracotta, even for architectural decoration.
+Cyprus, Phoenicia, and parts of Asia Minor also accepted elements of Archaic sculpture in their artistic production, with distinct results, not always of high quality.
 Similarly, Persia incorporated in the 6th century some Greek traits into its artistic style.

-The archaic style dissolved with the decline of the aristocracy and the rise of the democracy and bourgeoisie, and with the change in some basic concepts about the functions and properties of art mainly concerning mimesis, leading to a rapid introduction of an increasingly anatomically correct naturalism from the first decades of the 4th century BCE, but its appeal did not completely disappear for sculptors.
-Classical artists like Myron could still produce archaic pieces around 450 BCE, and throughout classical art one will find statues of this feature, especially in the field of cult statues and herms, where this style was often considered best suited to lend the image a divine aura by its austere and abstract features, distancing it from the naturalism of profane and decorative creation.
-Pausanias, writing in the 2nd century BC, in the middle of the Hellenistic period, claimed to have found many archaic works still in use in shrines.
-Hellenism, with its historicism and eclecticism, fostered the resurgence of ancient sculptural traditions, and small schools of archaic sculpture were formed for a select audience, which included Roman collectors, including the Emperor Augustus.
+The Archaic style dissolved with the decline of the aristocracy and the rise of the democracy and bourgeoisie, and with the change in some basic concepts about the functions and properties of art mainly concerning mimesis, leading to a rapid introduction of an increasingly anatomically correct naturalism from the first decades of the 4th century BC, but its appeal did not completely disappear for sculptors.
+Classical artists such as Myron could still produce works in an Archaic style around 450 BC, and throughout Classical art one will find such statues, especially in the field of cult statues and herms, where this style was often considered best suited to lending the image a divine aura by its austere and abstract features, distancing it from the naturalism of profane and decorative creation.
+Pausanias, writing in the 2nd century BC, in the middle of the Hellenistic period, claimed to have found many Archaic works still in use in shrines.
+Hellenism, with its historicism and eclecticism, fostered the resurgence of ancient sculptural traditions, and small schools of Archaic sculpture were formed for a select audience, which included Roman collectors, including the Emperor Augustus.